 A debt consolidation loan, like a debt management plan, combines unsecured debt into one monthly payment and can take three to five years to pay off.
 It differs in that the interest rate can vary from 5% to 36%, depending on your credit score, similar to credit card interest rates.
 Also, there are penalties if you miss or are late with payments.
 A credit score below 670 means interest rates that range from 16% to 20% or higher, depending on the type of lender.

-A balance can be transferred from a high-interest card, or cards, to a card with a 0% interest rate.
+A balance transfer is when you transfer the balance of a high-interest credit card, or cards, to a card with a 0% interest rate.
 The upside is an immediate lower rate, allowing you to attack the balance, if you qualify.
 It normally takes a credit score of near 700 to get one of these cards Another downside is that the new card will often charge a balance transfer fee, usually something like 3% or 5% of the balance.
 The low “introductory” rates are also temporary, and not paying off the balance every month or paying just the minimum can led to a higher interest rate.
 If you can qualify and have a plan to pay the balance off before the introductory rate expires, it can be a good option for credit card debt consolidation or refinancing.

 Borrowing from Assets